MayanaFazil/Voice-Enabled-Chatbot/README.md

 - get_answer(messages) – Generates chatbot responses using GPT
 - text_to_speech(text) – Converts text responses to audio
 - autoplay_audio(audio_file) – Plays audio in the Streamlit app

+## Important Note

+For security reasons, the OpenAI API key has been removed from this repository.
+In this project, the API key is directly set in utils.py instead of using a .env file for simplicity in running the Streamlit app.
+To run the app locally, clone the repository, add your OpenAI API key in the utils.py file, install the required dependencies using pip install -r requirements.txt, and run the app with (streamlit run app.py).
+Once running, you can interact with the voice-enabled chatbot using the microphone button to record queries and receive spoken responses.